 The National Science Foundation (NSF) just awarded a grant of more than $660,000 to Illinois State University (ISU) for the construction of a cutting-edge microscopy laboratory.

 The Confocal Microscopy Core Facility will be set up at ISU’s Science Lab building this fall.
 Its centerpiece, a high-tech laser, will allow scientists to observe in great detail the building blocks of cells and the organization of tissues.

-The project is the result of a joint effort of scientists from Illinois Wesleyan University, the Millenium Pain Center in Bloomington, and the USDA National Center for Agricultural Utilization Research in Peoria.
+The project is the result of a joint effort of scientists from Illinois Wesleyan University, the Millennium Pain Center in Bloomington, and the USDA National Center for Agricultural Utilization Research in Peoria.

 The facility is meant to advance innovation in genetics, cell biology, development, neuroscience, and plant science.
 “It will produce 3D reconstructions of complex tissues like nervous system and muscle, and time-lapse videos of processes such as embryo development and wound repair,” said associate Professor of Genetics Kevin Edwards, the principal investigator of the grant.